COPS-IITBHU/Entangling-Latent-Space-of-Deep-Learning/README.md

 ### **Computer Vision and Generative Modeling**

 Computer Vision mainly deals with image modality and how we can learn features in a particular image and use these features to train a deep neural network for a CV task.
 The features previously were hand-engineered but can be learned by training a special class of Neural Networks called **Convolution Neural Networks (CNN)**.
 CNN dominates most of the computer vision domain.
 They are very good at learning the hierarchical composition of an image.
 The major tasks involved here are **classification** and **segmentation**.
-Again they are broad classes that can be more specific such as pose estimation, face recognition, super resolution, etc.
+Again they are broad classes that can be more specified into pose estimation, face recognition, super resolution, etc.

-One particular domain within image modality that excites me the most is generative learning.
+One particular domain within this modality that excites me the most is generative modeling.
 Generative modeling deals with a special range of tasks that don't have any labels.
-For example, given a particular type class of images, you train the model to learn the distribution and generate more similar images. (**Generative Adversarial Network**) **GANs** have been one of the best pieces of research which have evolved in this area.
+For example, given a particular class of images, you train the model to learn its distribution and generate more similar images. **Generative Adversarial Network** (**GANs**) have been one of the best pieces of research which have evolved in this area.
 They are based on generator and discriminator structures.
 Previously, there were **autoencoders (VAEs),** which used encoder-decoder pipelines**.** They are still relevant in some contexts.

 Recently, **Diffusion Models** have been making an impact in the world of generative modeling.
 They are adapted from a key idea in Thermodynamics.
 They are being looked at as the successor to GANs.
-If you have used **Stable Diffusion** or **DALL-E** they use diffusion models at their back end.
-Along with diffusion models, a special class of models called Transformers(a groundbreaking work in NLP that gave us **ChatGPT**) is also being applied in CV.
-They are primary models in Natural Language Processing, but have been applied recently here as well and are known as **Vision Transformer**. **Open AI's CLIP** is one of the examples.
+If you have used **Stable Diffusion** or **DALL-E** they use diffusion models at their backend.
+Along with diffusion models, a special class of models called Transformers(a groundbreaking work in NLP that gave us **ChatGPT**) is also being applied in Computer Vision.
+They are primary models in Natural Language Processing, but have been applied recently here as well and are known as **Vision Transformers**. **Open AI's CLIP** is one of the examples.

 Another interesting domain that I think not many know about is **Adversarial Learning**.
 Adversarial machine learning is the study of the attacks on machine learning algorithms and of the defenses against such attacks.
 It's like hacking a neural network and learning about its potential parameters.